zio/zio/docs/howto/migrate/migration-guide.md

 - **Multiple ways of doing the same thing are removed** — For example:
     - Both `ZIO.succeed` and `ZIO.effectTotal` do the same thing.
 So in ZIO 2.0 we just have one version of these constructors which is `ZIO.succeed`.
     - The bind operator `>>=` is removed.
 So we just have one way to flatMap which is the `flatMap` method.
 Therefore, the `>>=` method doesn't surprise the non-Haskellers.
     - The `ZIO#get` method was essentially a more constrained version of `ZIO#some`.
-So the `get` method is deleted.
+So the `get` method is deprecated.

-- **ZIO.attempt instead of ZIO.effect** — In ZIO 2.0 all ZIO constructors like `ZIO.effect*` that create a ZIO from a side effect are deprecated and renamed to the `ZIO.attempt*` version.
+- **`ZIO.attempt` instead of `ZIO.effect`** — In ZIO 2.0 all ZIO constructors like `ZIO.effect*` that create a ZIO from a side effect are deprecated and renamed to the `ZIO.attempt*` version.
 For example, when we are reading from a file, it's more meaning full to say we are attempting to read from a file instead of saying we have an effect of reading from a file.

 - **`ZIO` instead of the `M` suffix** — In effectful operations, the `M` suffix is renamed to the `ZIO` suffix.
 In ZIO 1.x, the `M` suffix in an effectful operation means that the operation works with monad in a monadic context.
 This naming convention is the legacy of Haskell jargon.
 In ZIO 2.x, all these suffixes are renamed to the `ZIO`.
 For example, the `ifM` operator is renamed to `ifZIO`.